Professor, Co-Director for the Early Experiences Research Center (EERC)

-Hillary Fouts is a cultural anthropologist and an Associate Professor in the Department of Child and Family Studies.
+Hillary Fouts is a cultural anthropologist and a Professor in the Department of Child and Family Studies.
 Her research is interdisciplinary and focuses mainly on parenting practices and social-emotional development, with emphasis on understanding the role of ecological, biological, and cultural factors in infants’ and children’s experiences and interactions with various caregivers and social partners.
 Her research is conducted in diverse cultural and socioeconomic contexts internationally and in the United States, with special interest in rural and urban populations from Central and East Africa.

 - Parenting and alloparenting of infants and toddlers